 Pastor Adams?

-Because Pastor Scott, just because Pastor Scott is okay with being racially profiled, that doesn't mean that the vast majority of Americans and African Americans are okay with racial profiling.
+Just because Pastor Scott is okay with being racially profiled, that doesn't mean that the vast majority of Americans and African Americans are okay with racial profiling.

-Let me ask you this.
+That's the community that let me ask you this.

-It's just the reality of the society that we live in and the reality of the communities that we live in as well.
+It's just because the reality of the society that we live in and the reality of the communities that we live in as well.

-But but let me just say this.
+But let me just say this.

 When we talk about Democrats running American cities, let's look at the Republican record running the national government.

-The economy failed on a race.
+The economy failed under race.

 The economy failed under George Bush, the son.

-I'll give you the numbers you need to know.
+Excuse me, we're going to get into the, if you want to talk about politics, I'll give you the numbers you need to know.

-Under Barack Obama and Joe Biden, we put in eight years, 13 million more Americans went on food stamps.
+Under Barack Obama and Joe Biden, we put in eight years, 13 million more Americans went on food stamps, 8 million more in poverty.

 We had the lowest labor participation rate since the 70s, lowest home ownership rate in 51 years, worst recovery since the 40s.